RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/04_create_users_with_secondary_groups.md

   these commands in a loop: ```for i in {harry,natasha}; do useradd –G sysadm $i; done``` and the same for the passwd command.

-Next, we need to search for the binary path of the command useradd so we can update the sudoers file:

-“visudo”

 * To make sure what groups the users belong to here are the commands:

 ```